Home

 Complex System We Have

 This subject of motor generators reminds me of the time I was camping at Calaveras Big Trees State Park, a couple of years ago.
-On the 3rd day or so, I went to fire up the generator and nothing happened.
+On the 3rd day or so, I went to fire up the electric generator and nothing happened.
 I didn't even get a click.

 My first thought was that I had a dead battery.
 But, a quick voltage check eliminated that option.
 I couldn't figure it out.